webpack-contrib/expose-loader/README.md

 Type: `String`
 Default: `undefined`

-Name of method or variable (module should export it).
+The name of method/variable/etc of the module (the module must export it).

-If the `moduleLocalName` option is specified, it exposes only the `moduleLocalName` value.
+If `moduleLocalName` is specified, it exposes only the value of `moduleLocalName`.

 **src/index.js**